When I ask ask people about their approach to continuous integration, I often hear a response like

 This is perhaps the most extreme part.
 The part that highlights just how unusual a practice continuous integration really is.
 Despite everyone talking about it.

 Imagine you’re in a team of five developers, working independently, practising CI.
 Aiming to integrate your changes roughly once an hour.
-You might see 40 commits to master in a single day.
+You might see 40 commits to main in a single day.
 Each commit representing a functional, working, potentially releasable state of the system.

 (Teams I’ve worked on haven’t seen quite such a high commit rate.
 It’s reduced by pairing and non-coding work; nonetheless CI means high rate of commits to the mainline branch)